HeardLibrary/digital-scholarship/script/wikidata/vanderbot.md

 If you didn't get a message like `Python 3.7.2`, then try entering

-python3
+`python3`

-If the console responds with something like Python 3.7.2... or some other number starting with "3", then you are good to go, but you need to remember that in the future, any time the instructions tell you type `python`..., you need to instead type `python3`... (usually the case for Mac users who haven't installed Anaconda).
+If the console responds with something like `Python 3.7.2`... or some other number starting with "3", then you are good to go, but you need to remember that in the future, any time the instructions tell you type `python`..., you need to instead type `python3`... (usually the case for Mac users who haven't installed Anaconda).
 If you get an error message after trying both of these things, then you don't have Python 3 and need to install it.

 If you got into either Python 2 or Python 3, you can get out of it by holding down on the `Ctrl` key and pressing the `Z` key (or just close the console window).